-Connects the cinema projector to external devices.
+Connects the projector to external devices.
 You use these faceplates to connect devices.

-- PIB (cinema projector Intelligence Board) Faceplate Connections: - 10Base-T/100Base-TX Ethernet: Connects the cinema projector to a network. - GPIO: Connects the cinema projector to external Input and output devices, such as the Christie ACT.
-See Section 3.3 Connect Devices to the GPIO Port for GPIO pinouts. - DVI-A / DVI-B: The connectors can be used together as a twin-link DVI port. - HD-SDI A/HD-SDI-B: Connects the cinema projector to high-definition cinema sources.
-The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard. - SCCI: A Simple Contact Closure Interface (SCCI) port that uses a simple dry contact closure to turn the lamp on or off or to open or close the douser.
-See 3.2 Connect Devices to the SCCI Port for SCCI pinouts. - RS232 ICP: Connects a cinema projector to a computer for direct DLP communication. - RS232 PIB: Connects the cinema projector to Christie accessories or third-party automation equipment. - Marriage: Allows the cinema projector to display encrypted content.
+- PIB3G (Projector Intelligence Board) Faceplate Connections: - 10Base-T/100Base-TX Ethernet: Connects the projector to a network. - GPIO: Connects the projector to external Input and output devices.
+See 3.3 Connect Devices to the GPIO Port for GPIO pinouts. - DVI-A / DVI-B: Connects the projector to video and graphics sources.
+These are single-link ports for single-link cables and connectors. - 3G-SDI-A/3G-SDI-B: Connect a variety of high-definition sources to these SMPTE 292M/425 bit serial standard interface BNCs.
+The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard.
+Also supports quad link 4K sources (refer to supported inputs), with each connector input a quarter's image at 2K resolution in SDI format. - SCCI: A Simple Contact Closure Interface (SCCI) port that uses a simple dry contact closure to turn the lamp on or off or to open or close the douser.
+See 3.2 Connect Devices to the SCCI Port for SCCI pinouts. - RS232 ICP: Connects a projector to a computer for direct DLP communication. - RS232 PIB3G: Connects the projector to Christie accessories or third-party automation equipment. - Emergency Start: Starts the projector, turns the lamp on, and opens the douser when the Touch Panel Controller is unavailable or disconnected.
+Press and hold this button, to close the douser and turn the lamp off; the power remains on. - Reset: Resets the projectors electronics.
+After the projector restarts, the projector returns to the standby mode.

-- Emergency Start: Starts the cinema projector, turns the lamp on, and opens the douser when the Touch Panel Controller is unavailable or disconnected.
-Press and hold this button, to close the douser and turn the lamp off; the power remains on. - Reset: Resets the cinema projectors electronics.
-After the cinema projector restarts, the cinema projector returns to the standby mode. - 3D: Connects the cinema projector to 3D products, such as MasterImage or Real D for polarizing and deghosting 3D content during projection. - ICP Faceplate Connections
+• 3D: Connects the projector to 3D products, such as MasterImage or Real D for polarizing and de-ghosting 3D content during projection.

+ICP Faceplate Connections

-The ICP board provides the image processing electronics for the cinema projector.
-The ICP faceplate includes a number of LEDs that are only functional when the cinema projector is in full power mode.
+The ICP board provides the image processing electronics for the projector.
+The ICP faceplate includes a number of LEDs that are only functional when the projector is in full power mode.

 - REGEN: (Regulators Enabled) Indicates the presence of the internal regulator enable signal.
 When illuminated BLUE the internal regulators are enabled.
 When OFF, not enabled. - SOFTST: (Software State) Indicates the state of the software application.
 When OFF, in a Fail state (0).
 When RED, in a Fail state (1).
 When YELLOW, in a Fail state (2).
 When GREEN, status OK. - OSST: (Operating System State) Indicates the state of the operating system.
 When OFF, in a Fail state (0).
 When RED, in a Fail state (1), When YELLOW, in a Fail state (2).
 When GREEN, status OK. - FMTST: (FMT FPGA State) Indicates the configured state of the FMT FPGA.
 When RED, unable to configure FPGA with Main or Boot application.
 When YELLOW, in Boot application.
 When Green, in Main application. - ICPST: (ICP FPGA State) Indicates the configured state of the ICP FPGA.
 When RED, unable to configure FPGA with Main or Boot application.
 When YELLOW, in Boot application.
-When Green, in Main application. - Port A / Port B: Indicates the status of the ICP input port A or B. When OFF, no source is present.
-When GREEN, an active source is present. - IMB: Allows the installation of an Image Media Block (IMB).
+When Green, in Main application - Port A / Port B: Indicates the status of the ICP input port A or B. When OFF, no source is present.
+When GREEN, active source present.